bbluvcode/EProjectS3_NEXUS/README.md

 Get updates on CoreUI's development and chat with the project maintainers and community members.

 - Follow [@core_ui on Twitter](https://twitter.com/core_ui).
-- Read and subscribe to [CoreUI Blog](https://coreui.ui/blog/).
+- Read and subscribe to [NEXUS Blog](https://coreui.ui/blog/).

-## Support CoreUI Development
+## Support NEXUS Development

-CoreUI is an MIT-licensed open source project and is completely free to use.
+NEXUS is an MIT-licensed open source project and is completely free to use.
 However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.
-You can support development by buying the [CoreUI PRO](https://coreui.io/pricing/?framework=react&src=github-coreui-free-react-admin-template) or by becoming a sponsor via [Open Collective](https://opencollective.com/coreui/).
+You can support development by buying the [NEXUS PRO](https://coreui.io/pricing/?framework=react&src=github-coreui-free-react-admin-template) or by becoming a sponsor via [Open Collective](https://opencollective.com/coreui/).

 ## Copyright and License